xemonix0/Cherry-Doom/README.md

 - **_Fake Contrast_** setting
 - Toggle for **Diminished Lighting** (CFG-Only: `diminished_lighting`)
 - **_Screen Wipe speed percentage_** setting
-- **_Alternative Intermission Background_** setting, to replace the intermission graphic with a darkened snapshot of the player's rear view
+- **_Alternative Intermission Background_** setting, to replace the intermission graphic with a darkened spinning camera view
 - **_Sound Clipping Distance_** selection, to optionally double the distance at which SFX become audible
 - **_Organize Saves by IWAD_** setting
 - **_One-Key Quick Save/Load_** setting, to skip the confirmation prompt